 Service Members can travel to Japan with original orders and valid unexpired Common Access Card (CAC); Special Issuance - Official Passport is not required for entry into Japan for service members.
 It is highly recommended, however, that Service Members obtain a tourist passport, especially if they plan to conduct leisure travel to neighboring countries.
 Per Foreign Clearance Guide, Special Issuance Passport (SIP) is required for all eligible military family members (regardless of age), DoD civilians and their eligible family members traveling on PCS/official business.
-Personnel with PCS orders to Japan must immediately apply for a SIP at the nearest DoD Passport Agent, as the process could take anywhere from 8-12 weeks.
-Please, note that Navy personnel are required to provide a proof an SIP submission to obtain DEA.
+Personnel with PCS orders to Japan must immediately apply for an SIP at the nearest DoD Passport Agent, as the process could take anywhere from 8-12 weeks.
+Please note that Navy personnel are required to provide a proof that an SIP submission has been made to obtain DEA.

-A Regular (blue/tourist) Passport can be used in lieu of the No-fee Regular for travel via MILAIR, contract and commercial.
-The traveler will not be reimbursed for the cost of the Regular (blue) Passport.
-The Regular (blue) Passport must have sufficient validity to cover the entire travel period.
+A regular (blue/tourist) passport can be used in lieu of the Special Issuance Passport (SIP) for travel via MILAIR, contract and commercial airlines.
+The service member will not be reimbursed for the cost of the regular (blue/tourist) passport.
+The regular (blue/tourist) passport must have sufficient validity to cover the entire travel period.
 Upon receipt of the SIP, traveler must hold it for the duration of tour.